The Age of Talent

 As with other forms of diversity, building a generationally diverse workforce provides critical representation for the population of customers a company serves.
 Examples abound of missteps where companies fail to connect (or worse) with consumers because their internal workforce doesn’t reflect their external audience.

 The largest adult population in the US is comprised of Boomers (born 1946 – 1964), though Millennials (born 1981 – 1996) are predicted to take the lead in 2019.
 A workforce that under-represents any key adult population is missing out on critical insights that only balanced representation can provide.

 Fast tracking next-gen talent to the leadership level can be highly effective for companies seeking new ways of thinking about products and services.
 Younger talent, less familiar with way things have ‘always been done,’ brings a fresh perspective suited to challenging long-held assumptions and identifying innovation barriers.

 On the flip side, seasoned executives with a repository of career successes and failures understand why things are the way they are.
 This context can help companies ‘see around the corner’ and take calculated risks that sidestep foreseeable setbacks.

 - Which skills and experiences are needed for this role, age aside?

 - Who’s included our consideration set, and who has been excluded?
 For what reason?

-Setting aside unconscious and conscious assumptions linking age and ability helps to ensure companies a) get the best talent for the role and b) build well-rounded executive teams poised to tackle short and long-term organizational needs.
+- Setting aside unconscious and conscious assumptions linking age and ability helps to ensure companies a) get the best talent for the role and b) build well-rounded executives team poised to tackle short and long-term organizational needs.